OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationroot_post_schools.md

   "phone": "String",
 }
 ```
+In the request body, supply a JSON representation of [educationSchool](../resources/educationschool.md) object.
 ##### Response
-The following is an example of the response.

->**Note:** The response object shown here might be shortened for readability.
-All the properties will be returned from an actual call.
+Here is an example of the response.
+Note: The response object shown here may be truncated for brevity.
+All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,